RedvsGreen-org/Docs/docs/source/addingfirstnetwork.rst

-Adding your first hosts and network
+Adding your first devices
 =========================================================

-This section describes how to scan your first network and add them to RedvsGreen.
+This section describes how to scan your first network and adding the devices to RedvsGreen.

 Cacti Automation Network Scanning
 ------------